At Stewarts, we are committed to protecting your privacy. Set out below is an explanation of how we use your information.

 Data controller details

-Stewarts is a data controller for the purposes of the General Data Protection Regulation (GDPR) EU (2016/679 and UK data protection and privacy laws, including the Data Protection Act and is registered with the Information Commissioner’s Office (ICO) under registration number Z4940538.
-Our Data Protection Officer (DPO) can be contacted at firstname.lastname@example.org.
+Stewarts is a data controller for the purposes of the Data Protection Act 2018, the UK General Data Protection Regulation (UK GDPR) 2016/679 and the EU General Data Protection Regulation.
+Stewarts is registered with the Information Commissioner’s Office (ICO) under registration number Z4940538.
+Our Data Protection Officer (DPO), Funmilayo Kolaru, can be contacted at firstname.lastname@example.org.

 For general enquiries about our privacy and data protection measures or if you require further details on any information contained in this privacy notice, please contact us by email: email@example.com or by post.